DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-arista-ethertype-headers-with-gopacket.markdown

 }
 ```

-The above decoder has been successfully tested with 500k/s packets per second.
+A similar decoder has been successfully tested with 500k/s packets per second.

 Summary
 -------